osquery/osquery/ASSURANCE.md

 ### Availability Considerations

+Availability refers to the agent's goal of being resilient to communications failure, shutdown, or other kinds of denial-of-service condition.
+This is one of the three traditional pillars of security design, after confidentiality and integrity.

 #### Minimal Configuration by Default

 The less functionality is enabled, the fewer things can hypothetically go wrong: that is the reasoning behind the